This analysis is based on my manual review of NWMLS data specific to Everett and residential resale activity.

 This is a very competitive price point for buyers.
 The inventory here is made up of solid ramblers, split levels, and well-located homes that offer good value.
 Buyers move fast when something hits the market that checks the boxes, and sellers benefit from that urgency.

 The 750K to 949K range is basically steady.
-Prices dipped slightly, inventory bumped up a bit, and days on market stretched from 14 days to 19 days.
-Sellers are landing around 97.7 percent of their asking price, which tells us there is still demand, just not the same urgency as the lower mid-range.
+Prices dipped slightly, inventory increased slightly, and days on market stretched from 14 to 19 days.
+Sellers are landing around 97.7 percent of their asking price, which shows there is still demand, just not the same urgency as the lower mid-range.

 This range includes move-in-ready detached homes, higher-end townhomes, and some luxury-style properties.
 Buyers have a little more breathing room than they did last year, but this range remains consistent and predictable.